duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

   )
   ~~~

-  You can also write as strings but without new line `\n`
+  You can also write as single line strings, without new line `\n`

   ~~~
   string = "this is a \